 To begin testing, select the first VORTEQ AHR subtest which is Horizontal Active.
 For active tests, the patient will be instructed to move their head to the beat of the metronome while fixating the target.
 In the default protocol, the target is a black dot on a white screen.

 If you have not already calibrated in a previous test, you would need to calibrate before starting the test.
 If the eyes were already calibrated in a previous test, you are ready to begin and can hit start to begin the first subtest.
 Make sure the VORTEQ IMU is attached to the goggle and turned on.
 You will see a message telling you when the sensor is active, and you can begin testing.

 Figure 2 – Message showing you the VORTEQ IMU is turned on and you are ready to start testing

 During the test, you will see the head movement shown in yellow, the eyes in red and blue, and the gain and phase measurements.

 There will be a short practice mode to let your patient get used to the head movements at the speed of the metronome.

 Figure 3 – Practice mode for Active Head Rotation testing

 Figure 4 – Horizontal Active completed test

-You can next perform the test passively where you move the patient’s head for them, or you can move on to the vertical subtests.
+Next, you can perform the test passively (where you move the patient’s head for them) or you can move on to the vertical subtests.
 The vertical subtests are performed with the patient following the metronome while moving their head up and down while fixating the target on the TV.
 Again, at the end of the test you will see a summary of the data.